 Each adult should have bear spray along that is easily accessible.
 Also, make sure that you know how to use the bear spray!

-Find Bear Spray Here.
+Find Bear Spray with belt holder Here.

 Backcountry Cooking, Food, and Water